adventuremomblog

 hike The Narrows at Zion National Park

-What Time Should You Start Your Hike?
+What Time Should You Start Your Hike at The Narrows?

 teenagers hiking the Narrows at Zion National Park

-Is The Narrows a Family-friendly Hike?
+Is The Narrows a Family-Friendly Hike?

-I would say that answer depends on several factors.
+I would say that the answer depends on several factors.
 The age of your kids, their temperament, the weather, and the water levels.

 boys hiking The Narrows

-I wouldn’t recommend visiting in the winter or spring without the proper gear because the water level is higher and the water temperature is really cold.
+I wouldn’t recommend visiting in the winter or spring without the proper gear because the water level is higher and the water temperature is cold.

 hiking at Zion National Park

 Our teenage boys LOVED the hike.
-I also want to note that one of them “accidentally” tripped the other one in the deeper water… which resulted in one drenched kid due to all of the water that went into his waders.
+I want to note that one of them “accidentally” tripped the other one in the deeper water… which resulted in one drenched kid due to all the water that went into his waders.

 Summer and early fall would be great times to visit when water levels are lower if you prefer warmer temperatures.